 There are various types of signs that can be placed by municipalities after first receiving approval from PennDOT.
-They include but not limited to the following: cattle crossing, farm machinery, truck crossing, equestrian crossing, fire station, emergency vehicle entrance, handicapped area, plant entrance, park entrance, hospital, church, driveway, and deaf child area.
-Installation and maintenance of the sign is the responsibility of the municipality.
+They include but are not limited to cattle crossing, farm machinery, truck crossing, equestrian crossing, fire station, emergency vehicle entrance, handicapped area, plant entrance, park entrance, hospital, church, driveway, and deaf child area.
+Installation and maintenance of the signs are the responsibility of the municipality.

-Campaign Signs
+Campaign/Advertising Signs

 No signs, banners, or advertising material of any kind may be placed within or across the legal right-of-way of any state highway.
-Any of the listed signage that are placed may be removed without prior notice to the owner.
+PennDOT may remove the listed signage without prior notice to the owner.